Australian party accused of asking US gun lobby for money

 Opposition leader Bill Shorten, whom opinion polls suggest will be prime minister after the election, accused One Nation of a “betrayal of the Australian political system.”

-“The idea of One National political party operatives going to the United States, seeking millions of dollars, promising to water-down gun law protection in Australia - that was absolutely horrifying,” Shorten told reporters.
+“The idea of One National political party operatives going to the United States, seeking millions of dollars, promising to water-down gun law protection in Australia - that was absolutely horrifying,” Shorten said.

 The Al Jazeera documentary used secret recordings made by a journalist posing as gun lobbyist Rodger Muller with a hidden camera.